efi-pasaar/docker-moodle/README.md

 ## Prerequisites

-- Docker
+- Docker Desktop or Docker Engine for Windows or Linux
 - Docker Compose

 ## Getting Started

-1. Clone the repository:
+1. Clone or fork the repository:
     ```sh
     git clone https://github.com/yourusername/docker-moodle.git
     cd docker-moodle
     ```

-2. Create a `.env` file in the root directory and configure the necessary environment variables.
-You can use the `.env.example` file as a template.
+2. Define your environment variables in a `docker-compose.yml' file.
+You need to change defaults to your own values and save the file.
+After you have change defaults away, you can start the containers.

 3. Start the Docker containers:
     ```sh